-- 5.1 When a worker makes a disclosure, the College Group will acknowledge its receipt, in writing, within 10 working days. - 5.2 The College Group will then determine whether it believes that the disclosure has sufficient merit warranting further action or is without substance or merit.
-If the College Group considers that the disclosure does not have sufficient merit to warrant further action, the worker will be notified in writing of the reasons for the decision and advised that no further action will be taken under this policy and procedure.
-Considerations to be taken into account when making this determination may include the following: - If the College Group is satisfied that a worker does not have a reasonable belief that suspected malpractice is occurring; or - If the matter is already the subject of legal proceedings or appropriate action by an external body; or - If the matter is already subject to another, appropriate procedure. - 5.3 When a worker makes a disclosure that has sufficient substance or merit warranting further action, the College Group will take action it deems appropriate (including action under any other applicable policy or procedure).
-Possible actions could include internal investigation; referral to the College Group auditors; or referral to relevant external bodies such as the police, OFSTED, Health and Safety Executive, the Information Commissioner's Office or other sector regulators, as appropriate. - 5.4 If appropriate, any internal investigation would be conducted by a manager of the College Group without any direct association with the individual to whom the disclosure relates, or by an external investigator appointed by the College Group as appropriate. - 5.5 Any recommendations for further action made will be addressed to the Principal or Chair of the College's Board of Governors or the Chair of the Board of Directors of DART Limited as appropriate in the circumstances, who will take all reasonable steps within their power to ensure the recommendations are implemented unless there are good reasons for not doing so. - 5.6 The worker making the disclosure will be notified of the outcome of any action taken under this policy and procedure within a reasonable period.
-If the worker is not satisfied that their concern has been appropriately addressed, they can appeal against the outcome by raising the issue with the Principal or Chair of the College's Board of Governors or the Chair of the Board of Directors of DART Limited as appropriate within 10 working days of notification.
-The Principal or Chair of the College's Board of Governors or the Chair of the Board of Directors of DART Limited as appropriate will make a final decision on action to be taken and will notify the worker making the disclosure.
+- 5.1 When a worker makes a disclosure, the College will acknowledge its receipt, in writing, within 10 working days. - 5.2 The College will then determine whether it believes that the disclosure has sufficient merit warranting further action or is without substance or merit.
+If the College considers that the disclosure does not have sufficient merit to warrant further action, the worker will be notified in writing of the reasons for the decision and advised that no further action will be taken under this policy and procedure.
+Considerations to be taken into account when making this determination may include the following: - If the College is satisfied that a worker does not have a reasonable belief that suspected malpractice is occurring; or - If the matter is already the subject of legal proceedings or appropriate action by an external body; or - If the matter is already subject to another, appropriate procedure. - 5.3 When a worker makes a disclosure that has sufficient substance or merit warranting further action, the College will take action it deems appropriate (including action under any other applicable policy or procedure).
+Possible actions could include internal investigation; referral to the College auditors; or referral to relevant external bodies such as the police, OFSTED, Health and Safety Executive, the Information Commissioner's Office or other sector regulators, as appropriate. - 5.4 If appropriate, any internal investigation would be conducted by a manager of the College without any direct association with the individual to whom the disclosure relates, or by an external investigator appointed by the College as appropriate. - 5.5 Any recommendations for further action made will be addressed to the Principal or Chair of the College's Board of Governors as appropriate in the circumstances, who will take all reasonable steps within their power to ensure the recommendations are implemented unless there are good reasons for not doing so. - 5.6 The worker making the disclosure will be notified of the outcome of any action taken under this policy and procedure within a reasonable period.
+If the worker is not satisfied that their concern has been appropriately addressed, they can appeal against the outcome by raising the issue with the Principal or Chair of the College's Board of Governors as appropriate within 10 working days of notification.
+The Principal or Chair of the College's Board of Governors will make a final decision on action to be taken and will notify the worker making the disclosure.

-- 5.7 The investigation will be carried out as a priority but it is not possible to set specific timescales for different stages of the procedure, as different types of concerns will require varying time for investigation. - 5.8 Written communications by the College Group to the worker making the disclosure will be sent to the worker's home address rather than through the College Group's internal mail or email.
-If investigations into the concern are prolonged, the College Group will keep the worker updated as to the progress of the investigation and an estimated timeframe for its conclusion.
+- 5.7 The investigation will be carried out as a priority but it is not possible to set specific timescales for different stages of the procedure, as different types of concerns will require varying time for investigation. - 5.8 Written communications by the College to the worker making the disclosure will be sent to the worker's home address rather than through the College's internal mail or email.
+If investigations into the concern are prolonged, the College will keep the worker updated as to the progress of the investigation and an estimated timeframe for its conclusion.